What is MathPickle?

 MathPickle’s long-term objective is to get unsolved problems in classrooms worldwide.
 The idea here is not to give students an unsolved problem and then laugh at them.
 A well chosen unsolved problem can be both curricular and can be presented in such a way to give vignettes of success.
 See some unsolved problems in classrooms here.

-Gordon Hamilton (MMath, PhD) is a board game and puzzle designer.
+Gordon Hamilton is a Canadian mathematician and puzzle designer.
 He founded MathPickle in 2010 to inject unsolved problems into the classroom.
 There is nothing he enjoys more than stumping students and having them stump him.
-Gordon is the designer of the board game Santorini which launched April 2016 with the largest ever kickstarter for a themed strategy game ($700,000).
+Gordon is the designer of the board game Santorini and most puzzles on MathPickle.

 MathPickle was a happy company for the whole month of August 2016 when ten awesome student interns helped with videos, puzzles and website development… back row left to right: Lydia Cho, Ruth Chen, Sheena Cheng, Si Ran Wang, Fazeela Mulji, Nikki Anviha; and front row: Jiaming (Carter) Huang, Aidan Xu, Joey Love, Dr. Pickle, Nicholas Lee.